datarhei/restreamer/docs/guides-embed-upon-your-website.md

 ## Get the Player-Code

-1. The HTML snippet for the video iframe code will be generated under the video player (marked red in screenshot).
+1. The HTML snippet for the video iframe code will be generated under the video player.
 Add your own dynamic IP address and put it on your own website.
    <img src="../img/guides-embed-upon-your-website-2.png" width="95%">
 1. Datarhei/Restreamer generates the html tag with your public internet IP address.
 You can add your own dynamic IP address like:
    `scr="http://123.245.789.123:8008/player.html"`